 It enhances the function of the brain and nervous system and improves memory.
 In addition, it enhances the functioning of the reproductive system, promoting a healthy sexual and reproductive balance.
 Moreover, being a powerful adaptogen, it enhances the body’s resilience to stress.

 Here are some other ways you can consume ashwagandha powder.

-Roast an ounce of Ashwagandha powder in ghee and mix it with a tablespoon of date sugar.
+Roast an ounce of Ashwagandha powder with ghee and mix it with a tablespoon of date sugar.
 Eat this at least 20 minutes before breakfast or later during the day with a cup of milk.

-The Kishirpaka method of Ashwagandha tea is famous.
+The Kishirpaka method of Ashwagandha tea is also very famous.
 Ashwagandha tea is made by boiling the powder in milk and reducing it to half.
 You can add sugar to improve the taste or an equal quantity of liquorice to make it more potent while boiling.

 Ashwagandha Sweet and Salty Cookies

 1/2 cup refined wheat flourA pinch of salt2 tsp Ashwagandha powder1/4 cup butter1/8 cup sugar1/4 cup milk